Introduction to the Philippines’ Wines and Spirits

 Primitivo or Zinfandel is made from a wide range of exotic fruits that may include boysenberry, blackberry, blueberry, plum, sour cherry, raspberry, and nectarine.
 This is the best wine option to choose, if you are going to have a barbecue.

 Syrah or Shiraz is a full-bodied red wine.
 Violet, black pepper, meat, tobacco, plum, and blueberry are its most notable flavors.
 If you are the type of person that enjoys the bigger things in life, then Syrah is the one for you.
-It’s characteristic as being full bodied means that it has a darker coloration than Cabernet Sauvignon and it also has a greater number of health-benefiting antioxidant.
+It’s characteristic as being full bodied means that it has a darker coloration than Cabernet Sauvignon and it also has a greater number of health-benefiting antioxidant, which is perfect for fitness enthusiasts everywhere.
 Smoked meats such as beef and lamb are the ideal food pairings with this drink.

 A combination of cedar, baking spices, black currant, and black cherry is what Cabernet Sauvignon tastes like.
 Wine connoisseurs love to pair it with American and French foods.